Bears assistant entering 15th season on Scott Drew’s staff

-As an original member of Scott Drew's Baylor staff, Tang has helped put together seven consensus top-25 recruiting classes, including 2010 (Perry Jones III), 2011 (Quincy Miller and Deuce Bello), 2012 (Isaiah Austin, Taurean Prince and Rico Gathers) and 2013 (Ishmail Wainright, Al Freeman and Johnathan Motley).
+As an original member of Scott Drew’s Baylor staff, Tang has helped put together seven consensus top-25 recruiting classes, including 2010 (Jones III), 2011 (Miller and Deuce Bello), 2012 (Isaiah Austin, Prince and Rico Gathers) and 2013 (Ishmail Wainright, Al Freeman and Motley).

-Baylor's 2015-16 squad finished 22-12 for a school-record fifth consecutive 20-win season, and the Bears earned a No. 5 seed in the NCAA Tournament, marking a school-record third consecutive NCAA Tournament berth.
-BU finished the season ranked No. 21 in the AP poll, the fourth-highest final ranking in program history, and Baylor was one of 13 teams to remain ranked in the coaches' poll throughout the entire season, climbing as high as No. 13 nationally.
+Baylor’s 2015-16 squad finished 22-12, and the Bears earned a No. 5 seed in the NCAA Tournament, marking a third consecutive NCAA Tournament berth.
+BU finished the season ranked No. 21 in the AP poll, the fourth-highest final ranking in program history, and Baylor was one of 13 teams to remain ranked in the coaches’ poll throughout the entire season, climbing as high as No. 13 nationally.

 |THE TANG FILE|

 |1993-2003||Heritage Christian Academy, head coach|

 |2008-09||NIT, finals (Baylor)|

 |2015-16||NCAA, First Round (Baylor)|